quinn-p-mchugh/personal-website/docs-projects/2023-07-year-spread.md

 ### Testing
 - To verify that sync is working, navigate to the `2024` sheet and enter an event title into any of the cells.
+- After an hour passes, search for the event title in your Google Calendar - it should come up.

 ### Adding Multiple Events To One Date
 - To add multiple events for a single date, enter the title of each event separated by a "|".
 There is no limit to how many events you can add per cell.